christopheraue/m-ruby-concurrently/guides/Troubleshooting.md

 `concurrently{}` is a shortcut for `concurrent_proc{}.call_detached` which in turn does not evaluate its code right away but schedules it to run during the next iteration of the event loop.
-But, since the root evaluation did not await anything the event loop has never been entered and the evaluation of the concurrent proc has never been started.
+But, since the main evaluation did not await anything the event loop has never been entered and the evaluation of the concurrent proc has never been started.